tslavchev-alumni/gtfsrt-audit-dbt/README.md

+This repository contains the dbt project for a GTFS-Realtime feed health monitoring pipeline.

+This project is presented as a portfolio artifact.
+While this repository contains only the dbt code, the system was implemented and evaluated across multiple execution environments, which are described below for context.

 GTFS-Realtime Feed Health Audit

 This project implements a production-style data pipeline to ingest, monitor, and evaluate the health of GTFS-Realtime feeds using AWS, Snowflake, and dbt Cloud.